Marcus-K-Thorsen/kea_car_microservices/employee_microservice/README.md

 - **Summary:** Retrieve a Car by ID - Requires authorization token in header.
 - **Description:**
   Retrieves a Car by ID from the MySQL Employee database by giving a UUID in the path for the car and returns it as a `CarReturnResource`.
-  - Only accessible by employees with the role: `ADMIN` or `MANAGER`.
+  - The endpoint requires an authorization token in the header and is accessible by all roles.
+  - If the token is from an employee with the role: `SALES_PERSON` and the car does not belong to that employee, an error with a specific error code (HTTP_403_FORBIDDEN) will be returned.
 - **Path Parameters:**
   - `car_id` (UUID): The UUID of the car to retrieve.
 - **Response:**